digicademy-chf/chf_pub/Documentation/DataModel/Index.rst

 images and may represent either a book section, a book chapter, or a blog entry.

-Records from other data models may use a ``VolumeRelation`` to indicate a specific page of a retrodigitised ``Volume``. ``Agent`` objects can be indicated as authors or in other roles via an ``AuthorshipRelation``.
+Records from other data models may use a ``PublicationRelation`` to indicate a specific page of a retrodigitised ``Volume``. ``Agent`` objects can be indicated as authors or in other roles via an ``AuthorshipRelation``.